Governor Phil Scott Celebrates Success of VHIP as State Launches VHIP 2.0

 VHIP (which was initially called the Re-Housing Recovery Program) sprang to life in September 2020 and was funded with federal dollars.
 The program offered grants to landlords for up to $50,000 per rental unit.
 The money could be used to bring existing units up to code, add new units to an existing building, or create an accessory dwelling unit on an owner-occupied property.
 Tenants of these properties had to be exiting homelessness and the property had to be rented at an affordable rate for five years.

 Vermont launched VHIP 2.0 on March 25, 2024.
-This program is very similar to VHIP with three major differences:
+This program is very similar to VHIP with two major differences:

 - it is funded with a one-time allocation of $20M state dollars instead of federal COVID money;

-- the property must be rented at an affordable rate for ten years instead of five years; and
+- there is a new 10-year forgivable loan option where the apartment must be rented at an affordable rate for ten years.
+The 5-year grant option for units serving individuals exiting homeless and refugees in need of resettlement remains in place.

-- tenants must qualify for affordable housing but do not need to be exiting homelessness.

 “Vermont needs more housing units of all kinds, including affordable housing,” says DHCD Commissioner Alex Farrell.
 “With VHIP and VHIP 2.0, landlords get help bringing their units up-to-date and more Vermonters are able to secure an affordable place to live.
 We’re excited to continue this good work.”